scijs/ndarray-blas-gemv/README.md

 // Result: y = [-34, -8]
 ```

-Note that to multiply by the transpose, you can simply transpose the input.
+To multiply using the transpose of A, you can simply use `.transpose(1,0)` to transpose the input (note that this calculates new strides and offsets but does not rearrange the physical memory).

 ```javascript
 var A = ndarray([1,2,5,3], [2,2]),